Ages 18 and Older

 - Volunteers purchase their own uniforms ($20 or $28 depending on the style they choose).

-Step 1: Submit Adult Volunteer Application online and immediately continue with steps 2 and 3.
-(If you are a COLLEGE STUDENT, click on the appropriate link: College Summer Program or College Academic School Year Program.)
+- Submit an Adult Volunteer Application online and immediately continue with steps 2 and 3.
+(If you are a college student, please go to the College Volunteer Page.)

-Seasonal Influenza Consent Form During the flu season only (Sept – May), the flu vaccination is required for all volunteers and will be given free of charge at the volunteer health assessment, scheduled when volunteer placement occurs.
+- If you are volunteering during flu season (September through May): Print and complete the Seasonal Influenza Consent Form.
+Bring the completed form with you to your interview.
+During flu season only (September through May), the flu vaccination is required for all volunteers and will be given free of charge at the volunteer health assessment, scheduled when volunteer placement occurs.

-- Location: All interviews will be held in the Volunteers office, North Patient Tower, Basement Level.
-Follow signs from the hospital’s main entrance.
-Please allow 1/2 hour to complete the interview process.
+- Location: All interviews will be held in the Volunteers Office, North Patient Tower, basement level of Stormont Vail Hospital, 1500 S.W.
+10th St. Follow signs from the hospital’s main entrance.
+Please allow half an hour to complete the interview process.

-- If age 18 or over, complete an additional form at the interview which will ask for your Social Security number and name affiliations for a criminal background check.
+- If you are age 18 or over, you will complete an additional form at the interview which will ask for your Social Security number and previous names (such as maiden name, name prior to adoption or previous married name) for a criminal background check.

-After the orientation, you will be contacted by a Volunteers staff member to set a date for your first day of volunteer service.
+After the mandatory orientation, you will be contacted by a Volunteer Services team member to set a date for your first day of volunteer service.

-On their first day, volunteers report to the Volunteers Department to receive their ID badge, sign final paperwork and get introduced to their volunteer area.
+On your first day, report to Volunteer Services to receive your ID badge, sign final paperwork, and get introduced to your volunteer area.